Are You Looking After Your Breast Health?

 You can’t correct a deficiency if you don’t know what your deficiency is.

 Tip: Have your blood work and urine analysis done and find out what your actual deficiencies are.
 Then take the necessary supplements to get you back on track.
+PS: blood work has its limitations because it doesn’t detect what’s deficient in your body organs, just what is detected in your blood, but it can still be helpful.

-Keep your estrogen levels in check.
+Keep your estrogen levels in check

 Estrogen and progesterone usually maintain a happy balance so that we don’t become estrogen dominant.
 Estrogen dominance occurs when either progesterone levels decrease (relative to the amount of estrogen), and/or when the body has excess estrogen in the form of xenoestrogens (endocrine disrupters that mimic estrogen.